 Publication of these findings will further inform key stakeholders, allowing the incorporation of patient voice into the decision making regarding the drug approval process and access.

 The study’s project design incorporated various stakeholders, including industry partners, regulatory, and parents of children with Sanfilippo Syndrome.

 More than 150 caregivers completed the quantitative survey and their response analyzed for the study.

 Study results are shared via poster presentations, manuscripts, and peer-reviewed publications.

-Publication of Caregiver Preference Study
+Publication of Caregiver Preference & Priorities

 The first peer-reviewed publication from the Foundation-led Sanfilippo Caregiver Preference Study was released December 2020 in Neurology and Therapy.